 Approval of the board of examiners

 As soon as you know which courses you want to follow at the university of your choice you are required to have your studyplan approved by your academic counselor (bachelor) or program coördinator (master).
 Subsequently the Board of Examiners will determine whether a course can count towards your program, what the level and ECTS of the course are and in which category the course falls, for example; optional course profile or as replacement of a required course.
+Would you like to get more information about the conversion of credits to ECTS, please check the credit conversion table.
 This does not apply at the moment of submitting your study plan at the stay abroad application in Osiris, but at the moment of your acceptance by the foreign university.
 Make sure you do this before you leave, so you won’t be disappointed if the Board of Examiners rejects a course that you have already been following for a while.
 If something in your course selection changes during your stay abroad you will have to ask for approval from the Board of Examiners for the changes in your course(s) again.

 How do I get approval?

-First make an appointment with your academic counselor to have your study plan approved.
+First make an appointment with your academic counselor (bachelor) or your programme coordinator (master) to have your study plan approved.
 Later you can submit a request to the Board of Examiners to have your courses approved.
 If you go to the Student’s site and type in the name of your program it will bring you to a page with information specifically about your program.
 Under the header Practical Information > academic policies and procedures you will find the contact information of the Board of Examiners of your program.
 Include (a link to) course descriptions in your request to the Board of Examiners.

-When you return you will have to show your transcript of grades of your exchange university to the Board of Examiners so they can officially determine the final level, ECTS and grades.
+When you return you will have to show your transcript of grades of your exchange university to the Board of Examiners so they can officially determine the final level and ECTS.
 The next step is to provide the Student Affairs Desk with the official approval letter and a copy of your transcript, so your courses and grades can be registered in Osiris and added to your program.

 Make sure you find a UU supervisor as well.
 Together with him or her you will draft a proposal for your project and fill out the research project application that the Board of Examiners has to approve and sign for.